History of Finland: Memorials

-History 1945 to present
+Post WW2 and Cold War

 Neutrality in Cold War

 Finland retained a democratic constitution and free economy during the Cold War era.
 Treaties signed in 1947 and 1948 with the Soviet Union included obligations and restraints on Finland, as well as territorial concessions.
 The Paris Peace Treaty (1947) limited the size and the nature of Finland's armed forces.
 Weapons were to be solely defensive.
 A deepening of postwar tensions led a year later to the Treaty of Friendship, Cooperation, and Mutual Assistance (1948) with the Soviet Union.
 The latter, in particular, was the foundation of Finno-Soviet relations in the postwar era.
 Under the terms of the treaty, Finland was bound to confer with the Soviets and perhaps to accept their aid if an attack from Germany, or countries allied with Germany, seemed likely.
 The treaty prescribed consultations between the two countries, but it had no mechanism for automatic Soviet intervention in a time of crisis.
 Both treaties have been abrogated by Finland since the 1991 dissolution of the Soviet Union, while leaving the borders untouched.
 Even though being a neighbor to the Soviet Union sometimes resulted in overcautious concern in foreign policy ("Finlandization"), Finland developed closer co-operation with the other Nordic countries and declared itself neutral in superpower politics.

 The Finnish post-war president, Juho Kusti Paasikivi, a leading conservative politician, saw that an essential element of Finnish foreign policy must be a credible guarantee to the Soviet Union that it need not fear attack from, or through, Finnish territory.
 Because a policy of neutrality was a political component of this guarantee, Finland would ally itself with no one.
 Another aspect of the guarantee was that Finnish defenses had to be sufficiently strong to defend the nation's territory.
 This policy remained the core of Finland's foreign relations for the rest of the Cold War era.

 In 1952, Finland and the countries of the Nordic Council entered into a passport union, allowing their citizens to cross borders without passports and soon also to apply for jobs and claim social security benefits in the other countries.
 Many from Finland used this opportunity to secure better-paying jobs in Sweden in the 1950s and 1960s, dominating Sweden's first wave of post-war labour immigrants.
 Although Finnish wages and standard of living could not compete with wealthy Sweden until the 1970s, the Finnish economy rose remarkably from the ashes of World War II, resulting in the buildup of another Nordic-style welfare state.